SURAJ-SHARMA27/algoTest-assignment/README.md

 3. **Fetch Contract Details for the Selected Date**
    - Extracts contract details for the selected date.
-   - Creates a `contractMap` using the token as the key for quick access.
+   - Creates a `tokenMap` using the token as the key for quick access.
-   - Obtains unique strikes from the contract details for later use.
+   - Obtains unique strikes from the token details for later use.

 4. **Fetch Option Chain with LTP API (`/api/option-chain-with-ltp`)**
    - Fetches option chain data for the selected option (e.g., BankNifty) and date.